-Now, if you simply reload the window, you will see a new section that is called “Virtual Machines”.
+Reload the window to create a new section called “Virtual Machines”.
 It’s very easy to create and manage virtual machines because you can easily do this with the web UI.
 This is much easier and more straightforward than install and manages virtual machines via the terminal.

 You can also manage the networking and storage pools of your virtual machines.
 If you want to create new virtual machines you simply run the integrated wizard and attach a web VNC client directly without installing additional clients or software.

 Install custom plugins on cockpit